 Schedule Your Free DUI Consultation

 A DUI conviction can hurt your reputation and your job prospects.
 We have nearly 60 years of combined experience, and we know how to aggressively protect your rights.
+If you received a DUI/DWI conviction between 2008 and 2016, our attorneys can investigate your case and help determine if your conviction is eligible to be overturned because of police malpractice.

-Contact Shapiro & Sternlieb today at 732-617-8050 to discuss your DWI case for free.
 Our attorneys proudly represent clients from Englishtown, Newark, Jersey City, Monmouth and Middlesex counties, and nearby areas of New Jersey.
+Contact Shapiro & Sternlieb today at (732) 617-8050 to discuss your DWI case for free.